ShaunWard/food-truck-culture/README.md

 # UX

+I have opted to a simple and responsive design which is lightweight and has a loading time of lezz than 1 second.

+- Home page: Contains a jumbotron and a background image for the main section which resizes accordingly depending on user's viewport size
+- About us page: Contains a jumbotron with a inner carousel in the main section and a set of card elements at the bottom section for the leaders of the company
+-

 ![Responsive image with many different monitors](images/responsive.png)

 In order to improve user experience and website loading speed, I have compressed the images using [tinypng.com](https://tinypng.com/) and the reduction in image size has been 57%.